nmeri17/suphle-docs/src/docs/v1/routing/index.md

 }
 ```

-`Reload` renderer expects another renderer to have responded to a preceding request with an array of data.
-The raw result of that preceding response is then combined with that generated while processing the current one, to form a final payload.
-Contents of preceding request are stored on the session, thus making this renderer type applicable only in contexts such as browser-visited routes.
+`Reload` renderer expects another renderer to have responded to a preceding `GET` request.
+The renderer is stored on the session in order to circumvent additional routing on this return request.
+Its handler is then executed, expecting to find request parameters required to make that possible.
+The raw result of this invocation is then combined with that generated while processing the current one attached to the `Reload` renderer, forming a final payload.
+Since this renderer's functionality is intrinsic to the session construct, it is applicable only in contexts such as browser-visited routes.

 The presentation template of that preceding request is equally borrowed to form a new response.